 The classic look of their full-grain leather Mountain line of boots such as the Mountain Pass incorporates modern technology for high performance and maintains enduring popularity amongst trail lovers.

 Bavarian footwear brand Lowa knows what works in the mountains, and their boots are typically well made, robust and equal to any alpine challenge you might want to chuck at them.
 Lowa was founded in 1923 Europe and its production remains in Europe, which many feel gives them better oversight of the quality of their hiking boots, and quality is the name of the game here.
 Their boots are a little pricier than some and categorized by use, such as walking and mountaineering.
 While they’re well-known for their lightweight, flexible leather boots, they’ve also trotted out a line of vegan boots and shoes, too, in recent years.

 The Renegade is a best-selling lightweight, flexible leather boot ideal for hillwalking and country trails.

 Best hiking boot brands for wide feet

 Though it’s made our list of best hiking boot brands, the story of Keen starts with a sandal.
-The Newport Sandal, an iconic water sandal, was designed by Martin Keen in 1999 in Jamestown, Rhode Island.
+The Newport Sandal, an iconic water shoe, was designed by Martin Keen in 1999 in Jamestown, Rhode Island.
 The company began designing footwear for water sports before branching out to produce footwear for other sports like hiking as well as bags and clothing.
 Keen moved its headquarters to Portland, Oregon in 2006 where they re-purposed almost all existing materials within the old building to complete their renovation.
 The company has grown rapidly and its affordable hiking boots are particularly popular among day hikers looking for boots that are comfortable for wide feet.